cs-uob/COMS10012/exercises/posix/src/act1/ssh.md

   * Try `whoami` and `uname -a` to check who you are logged in as, and where; also try `hostname` which just prints the machine name.
   * Type `exit` twice to get back to your own machine.
 (Once gets you back to seis, twice closes the ssh connection completely.)

-Connecting to one machine through another machine (in this case seis) as a proxy is such a common use case that ssh in fact has an option for it:
+Connecting to one machine through another machine (in this case seis) as a proxy is such a common use case that ssh in fact has an option for it.
+Note however that this will not normally work from a windows CMD terminal, although it does work on Windows Subsystem for Linux (and on Mac and Linux).

 ```
-ssh -J USERNAME@bristol.ac.uk USERNAME@rd-mvb-linuxlab.bristol.ac.uk
+ssh -J USERNAME@seis.bris.ac.uk USERNAME@rd-mvb-linuxlab.bristol.ac.uk
 ```

 The `-J` for "jump through this host" even accepts a comma-separated list of hosts if you need to connect through more than one.
 However, you need to repeat your username for every machine.